Last updated 28th June, 2018

 A 2013 study from Charles University in Prague and Laval University in Quebec examined the idea that eye colour may have influence over how trustworthy a person looked.
 In the study, male and female observers looked at photos of 40 men and 40 women who had either blue or brown eyes and rated how trustworthy each face appeared.
 Researchers found that people in the photos with brown eyes were perceived to be more trustworthy than people in the photos who had blue eyes.

 Their results also suggested that face shape influenced the trustworthy rating for male faces but not for female faces.
-As a balancing measure they digitally recoloured the eyes of the photos.
+As a balancing measure, researchers digitally recoloured the eyes of the photos.
 For example, if a person had brown eyes they were recoloured to blue and visa versa, and they asked a different group of observers evaluate these on a scale of trustworthiness.

-Again, they found brown eyes were the preferred eye colour for a higher perception of trustworthiness.
-It was concluded that brown eyed people are perceived as more trustworthy, however it is not the fact that they have brown eyes, it is the facial features associated with brown eyes which cause a perception that this person was more trustworthy.
+Again, they found brown eyes were the preferred eye color for a higher perception of trustworthiness.
+It was concluded that brown-eyed people are perceived as more trustworthy, however, it is not the fact that they have brown eyes, it is the facial features associated with brown eyes which cause a perception that this person was more trustworthy.

 “Blue-eyed male faces were characterized by a more angular and prominent lower face, a longer chin, a narrower mouth with downward-pointing corners, relatively smaller eyes, and rather distant eyebrows.
 This was also the pattern of an untrustworthy face.
 In contrast, brown-eyed faces tended to have a rounder and broader chin, a broader mouth with upward-pointing corners, relatively bigger eyes, and eyebrows closer to each other.
 This was also the pattern of a trustworthy face.” – Karel Kleisner, Charles University in Prague